jamescauwelier/PSRedis/README.md

 # PSRedis - Sentinel wrapper for PHP redis clients

+**NOTE: I am no longer actively maintaining this project and I'm looking for another maintainer to take over from me.**

 A PHP client for redis sentinel connections as a wrapper on other redis clients.
 The name stands for *P*HP *S*entinel client for *R*edis.
 I am sure other would be more creative in coming up with a name.